filby89/filby89.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. candidate at the National Technical University of Athens under the supervision of Prof. Petros Maragos.
-My research interests lie at the crossroads of computer vision and audio processing for affective computing.
+I work at the crossroads of computer vision and audio processing for affective computing.
+Some of my most recent endeavors include <a href="https://arxiv.org/pdf/1901.01805.pdf"><b>emotion recognition</b></a> and <a href="https://filby89.github.io/spectre/"><b>3D facial and lip expression reconstruction</b></a>.

 <!-- building affective multimodal avatars.
 I have also worked in audiovisual emotion recognition with.
  -->